MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-from-a-dll-project.md

 ---
 # How to: Debug from a DLL project in Visual Studio

-You can't debug DLLs directly, but one way to debug a DLL project is to specify the calling app in the DLL project properties.
+One way to debug a DLL project is to specify the calling app in the DLL project properties.
 Then you can start debugging from the DLL project itself.
 For this method to work, the app must call the DLL in the same location as the one you configured.
 If the app finds and loads a different version of the DLL, that version won't contain your breakpoints.
 For other methods of debugging DLLs, see [Debugging DLL projects](../debugger/debugging-dll-projects.md).

-If a managed DLL is called by native code or vice versa and you want to debug both, you can specify that in the project properties.
-C++ property pages differ from C# and Visual Basic property pages.
+If your managed DLL is called by native code or native DLL is called by managed code, you can debug both.
 For more information, see [How to: Debug in mixed mode](../debugger/how-to-debug-in-mixed-mode.md).

+Specifying a calling app differs between C/C++ (native code) property pages and C# or Visual Basic (managed code) property pages.

-## To specify the calling app for a C++ DLL project
+## Specify the calling app for a C++ (native) DLL project

-1. Select the C++ DLL project in **Solution Explorer** and click the **Properties** icon, press **Alt**+**Enter**, or right-click and choose **Properties**.
+1. Select the C++ DLL project in **Solution Explorer**.
+Select the **Properties** icon, press **Alt**+**Enter**, or right-click and choose **Properties**.

-1. In the **\<Project> Property Pages** dialog box, make sure that the **Configuration** field at the top of the window is set to **Debug**.
+1. In the **\<Project> Property Pages** dialog box, make sure the **Configuration** field at the top of the window is set to **Debug**.

 1. Select **Configuration Properties** > **Debugging**.